heorhii-bolotov/facenet/README.md

 ## Face tracking in video streams

-Here we may see some obstacles, such as wrong-labelled classes and narrow-mindedness of our model(classifier predicts the most probable face among all known/trained, so it lacks of ability to distinguish known from unknown person, left 3 people were not in train dataset)
+Here we may see some obstacles, such as wrong-labelled classes and narrow-mindedness of our model(classifier predicts the most probable face among all known/trained, so it lacks of ability to distinguish known from unknown person, right 3 people were not in train dataset)

 ![](https://github.com/BeefMILF/facenet/blob/master/examples/videos/1_aug.gif)